 For example, if you have the same machine name in different data centers, and don’t separate them when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you can get confusing results on simple queries.
 Time series might oscillate between different values seemingly randomly, or you might see unexpected averaging of points between multiple sources.

-When it is not clear which tag to use as the source tag, use the most unique value for a source tag.
-For higher-level pre-aggregated data, for example, a datacenter-wide metric like power usage, you can use the name of the datacenter.
+When it is not clear which name to use as the source name, use the most unique value for a source name.
+For higher-level pre-aggregated data, for example, a datacenter-wide metric like power usage, you can use the name of the datacenter as the name of the source.

 - Point tags represent conceptual attributes tied to a data point and change quite frequently (< 1 month), perhaps going back and forth over several values at any given time.
 For example, the front-end client service making a given set of requests, or the underlying physical server that the data is coming from (if source is being used to describe the source name of the virtual machine).
 Also see Point Tags in Queries.
 Here are some use cases for point tags: